G-4-R-Y/Tweet-Sentiment-Extraction/README.md

 The original kaggle kernel can be accessed through the link https://www.kaggle.com/ricafernandes/tweet-text-extraction-given-sentiment-roberta

+*Future plans*:
+* fine tune the model
-*Future plans*: implement roberta using fast autoregressive transformers with linear attention.
+* implement roberta using fast autoregressive transformers with linear attention.
 By doing so, a huge performance boost is expected, paired with a slight loss of performance, hopefully turning roberta viable in real-time applications.